 Prior Authorization - Approval in advance to get certain drugs.
-Covered drugs that need prior authorization are marked in the formulary.
+Covered drugs that need prior authorization are marked in the formulary. and our criteria are posted on our website.

 Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.